adt-dherman/DoomFire.kt/README.md

 Inspired by Fabien's blog post: https://fabiensanglard.net/doom_fire_psx/

 ![Doom Fire GIF](assets/doomfire.gif)
-_The actual program runs much faster than this.
-I just don't know how to gif._

 Ideally, after cloning, you should just be able to navigate into the root folder and run the application using gradle: